Royal Household of Denmark: The Court Marshal's office

-The Court Marshal's office is the secretariat for The Queen.
+The Court Marshal's office is the secretariat for The King.
 The office is in charge of all the arrangements for official functions, such as state visits at home and abroad, dinners and luncheons, and court ceremonies, including presentation of credentials by ambassadors as well as their farewell audiences.

 The Master of Ceremonies

 The Master of Ceremonies is responsible for the ceremonial events, e.g. the organization of state visits and official parties.

 The Office of Treasury

 The Treasurer of the Royal Household is responsible for the Office of the Treasury, which handles the overall budgeting, accounts for the Civil List and administration of the royal foundations.
 The Treasurer is also responsible for all the Monarch's palaces and properties, IT, security and the Royal Warrants.

 The Master of the Household's Department

 The Master of the Household's Department is responsible for a wide range of functions, including valet service, food and drink service at functions, travel and luggage arrangements, driving, management of wine cellars, cooking and housekeeping.
 Coordinated by the Master of the Household, the department is divided into branches managed by two Chasseurs, the Chef de Cuisine and the Matron of the Household.